imolainformatica/fuse-maven-plugin/README.md

 # JBoss Fuse Maven Plugin
-The jboss-fuse-maven-plugin is used to deploy and testing your JBoss Fuse application.
+The jboss-fuse-maven-plugin is used to deploy and test your JBoss Fuse application.
 There is also the ability to deploy application's dependencies and apply custom configuration.

 ## Goals Overview
 * **fuse:start** downloads, applies custom configuration and starts JBoss Fuse.